GED In Nebraska

 As said before, GED testing is now also possible over the Internet.
 Until recently, GED test-takers were required to show up at an official Nebraska GED testing center and take the four subtests face-to-face, but that has changed.

 The GED exam is a series of tests (four) that measure your level of knowledge about subjects that are taught in high school.
-The four tests can be taken separately and are in these subject fields: Math, Literacy, Science, and Social Studies.
+The four tests can be taken separately and assess a candidate’s academic knowledge in these subject fields:

 GED Scoring